 A European Union (EU) regulation that governs consumers’ private information gains regulatory power in May 2018, and it could have a big effect on how businesses all over the globe handle privacy.

-We’ve put together this guide for marketers to understand not just what is the GDPR, but also how it is being implemented and enforced, whether or not your company will be impacted, and how to prepare to for compliance.
+We’ve put together this guide to help marketers understand not just what GDPR is, but also how it is being implemented and enforced, whether or not their companies will be impacted and how to prepare.
 We’ll continue to keep this guide updated with new information as the compliance deadline approaches and issues facing non-EU entities arise.
 Follow all of our GDPR-related news coverage here.

 How did these regulations come about, and why should US companies care?